 July 2015.
 The aim of the Study was to identify a more comprehensive list of local heritage

 places across the region and provide additional supporting information as it relates to the significance of these places.
-The completed Heritage Study can be found here.
+View the completed Heritage Study.

 The study identified a total of seventy-eight (78) places of local heritage significance.
 It also includes a long list of additional places for further investigation.
 Council may investigate these places and make amendments to the register over time.

 Public consultation of the seventy-eight (78) places occurred between 24 June 2016 and 22 July 2016.
 Following review of submissions, Council resolved at its General Meeting of 21 September 2016 to adopt sixty-nine (69) of the places identified.
 Some places are also included in the Queensland Heritage Register.

 View the Local Heritage Register - Place Cards.